 Strategy 2: Strong Pre-Sales Higher pre-sales = better rates and terms.
 Invest in marketing and pricing to achieve 60-70% pre-sales before construction starts.

 Strategy 3: Experienced Team Lenders offer better terms when the project team has proven track records.
 Pay for experienced professionals—the financing savings often exceed the cost.
+Our services page covers what an experienced team looks like in practice.

 Strategy 4: Healthy Reserves Maintain 10-15% of project cost in liquid reserves.
 Lenders see this as reduced risk and respond with better terms.